Skip to main content

 Editing via transcript

-The entire transcript container is interactive.
+The entire transcript container in the editor is interactive.
 You can click on individual words to scrub to that portion of your content, highlight words and sections to keep or delete, or generally scroll through the transcript.

 As a user of text-based editing, you can take all current timeline-based actions.
 You can: